benjystanton/benjystanton.github.io/src/posts/2022-11-04-visiting-all-the-beaches-in-swansea-and-gower.md

   alt-text:"Two paddle boarders on the sea.
 Cliffs topped with trees in the background.
 Sky is cloudy and blue."
 %}

+The last bit of beach before the pier.
+Quite rocky and completely covered at high tide.
+Car parks and places to eat nearby.

 - Date: 28 July 2022
 - Location: [Knab Rock on Open Street Map](https://www.openstreetmap.org/#map=17/51.57106/-3.98029)